Gui1111RIbeiro/App_Despesas_Pessoais/README.md

 # Project Description

 This project was developed as part of my study on the flutter framework.
 I was curious how to develop a mobile app, so I started to study and develop many apps to improve.
-[Describe]
+This project took longer than the others because I learned a lot of new things, such as manipulating user data, changing screens and even working with dates

 # 📁 Access the Project